 - A letter from your academic advisor, stating the following: (a) that you are in good academic standing; (b) your anticipated completion of studies date; and (c) his or her recommendation that you accept this International Organization employment

-- A photocopy of your current I-20, paper or print-out of electronic Form I-94 (please click on the link for instructions), and passport ID page(s)
+- A photocopy of your current I-20, paper or print-out of electronic Form I-94, and passport ID page(s)

 - Your unofficial transcript printed from Wolverine Access